 a) Background Performer means any Performer other than a Principal Actor or an Actor, who is:

-i) not required to give individual characterization;
+- Not required to give individual characterization;

-ii) not required to speak or sing any word or Line of Dialogue;
+- Not required to speak or sing any word or Line of Dialogue;

-iii) not required to perform as a Special Skill Background Performer
+- Not required to perform as a Special Skill Background Performer

-iv) engaged to perform, either alone or as a member of a team or group, special silent businesses requiring a level of proficiency or other physical skill within the competence of the average person, even if required to perform in dress clothes or costumes.
+- Engaged to perform, either alone or as a member of a team or group, special silent businesses requiring a level of proficiency or other physical skill within the competence of the average person, even if required to perform in dress clothes or costumes.

 b) Photographic Double means a Performer doubling photographically for a member of the cast during on-camera long shots and other scenes in which the photographic double is not recognizable.

-c) Stand-In is a Performer engaged to replace physically another Performer during a set-up period.
+c) Stand-In is a Performer engaged to physically replace another Performer during a set-up period.

 d) Special Skill Background Performer means a Background Performer engaged to perform, either alone or as a member of a team or group, special silent businesses with a level of physical proficiency or other physical skills superior to that of the average person, provided that such level of proficiency or other physical skills shall be deemed to exclude stunt work as provided for in A26.